George Newall, a creator of ‘Schoolhouse Rock,’ dies at 88 - The Boston Globe

 Eisner later became chair and chief executive of The Walt Disney Co., which acquired “Schoolhouse Rock” in 1996 (including new segments produced in the 1990s with J.J.
 Sedelmaier Productions) when it bought Capital Cities/ABC.

-Newall and Yohe were the executive producers and creative directors of the original episodes and were joined by other collaborators.
-Newall composed 10 of the songs.
+Mr. Newall and Yohe were the executive producers and creative directors of the original episodes and were joined by other collaborators.
+Mr. Newall composed 10 of the songs.

-In 2013, Newall and Dorough performed at a free concert at the Kennedy Center in Washington.
+In 2013, Mr. Newall and Dorough performed at a free concert at the Kennedy Center in Washington.

 Yohe died in 2000, Dorough in 2018.